Winter 2022 Linguistics Newsletter

 In December 2021 Amandalynne Paullada successfully defended and filed her dissertation, Considerations for the social impact of natural language processing, supervised by Fei Xia.
 Natural language processing (NLP) technologies have transformed how people access information and communicate with one another.
 Particularly as these technologies have come to rely on large amounts of personal data and are deployed in a variety of sensitive contexts, it has become critical to take stock of… Read more

 On Dec.
 1, 2021, at the 181st meeting of the Acoustical Society of America in Seattle, Richard Wright was named a Fellow, “for contributions to understanding how phonetic variability impacts communication”.
 It’s easy to see why Wright received this honor.
 At the Seattle ASA, for example, Wright was a co-author on two posters and one presentation, and co-organized a special session.
-UW Linguistics was well represented at this ASA: Posters Ted Kye, “Effects of uvular consonants on vowel… Read more
+UW Linguistics was well represented at this ASA: Posters Ted Kye, “Effects of uvular… Read more

 Kaveri Sheth received the Paula Menyuk Award, given to "students who are first authors on top-rated abstracts", for her presentation (with Naja Ferjan Ramírez) on “Paternal and maternal parentese and infant vocabularies: A longitudinal corpus analysis”.
 Their study investigated maternal and paternal parentese and how it changes over the child's development.
 They found that both mothers and fathers increase the lexical and syntactic complexity of their parentese in a similar way.
 Paternal… Read more